oliviatessa/Conv-LSTM-CSE599-FinalProject/README.md

 ### Background on ConvLSTM

 The convolutional LSTM, first proposed in [1], uses convolutional operations instead of normal matrix operations in a LSTM recurrent network to capture both temporal and spatial dependencies in data.
-This algorithm has been used in video analysis, as well as in rainfall forecasting [1] and biological age prediction [Nature].
+This algorithm has been used in video analysis, as well as in rainfall forecasting [1] and biological age prediction [[5]](#5).

 In this application, we adapt the pytorch convolutional LSTM implementation developed by https://raw.githubusercontent.com/ndrplz/ConvLSTM_pytorch/master/convlstm.py (ndrplz) to analyze time-dependent cell lifecycles.

 <img src="cited_images/lstm.jpeg" height="200">  <img src="cited_images/lstm_eqs.jpeg" height="150">

-**Figure :** Visual Representation of LSTM and associated equaions
+**Figure 2:** Visual Representation of LSTM and associated equaions

 <img src="cited_images/conv.jpeg" height="400">

-**Figure :** Visualization of Convolutional Neural Network
+**Figure 3:** Visualization of Convolutional Neural Network

 The ConvLSTM uses the same gating structure as a regular LSTM, but includes convolutional operations rather than regular matrix operations.
 This feature allows the convolutional LSTM to learn both temporal and spatial relationships in the data.
 Figure X shows a visualization of the ConvLSTM, as well as the euations associated with calculations done in the cell state.
 Notice the equations are identitical to the regular LSTM equations show in Figure X, except for the convolutional operations (denoted by *).

 <img src="cited_images/convlstm.jpeg" height="300"> <img src="cited_images/convlstm_eqs.jpeg" height="150">

-**Figure :** Visual Representation of Convolution LSTM and associated equations.
+**Figure 4:** Visual Representation of Convolution LSTM and associated equations.